b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 - If an instance field that can tolerate repeated initialization, may use the **single-check idiom**.

 ### Don't depend on the thread scheduler

+- Any program that relies on the thread scheduler for correctness or performance is likely to be nonportable.
+- A robust, responsive, portable program should have the average number of runnable threads that is not significantly greater than the number of processors.
+- Threads should not run if they aren’t doing useful work.
+- Threads should not **busy-wait**.
+- Resist the temptation to "fix" the program by putting in calls to `Thread.yield` because:
+    - It will not be portable.
+    - It has no testable semantics.
+- Thread priorities are among the least portable features of Java.

 ## Serialization